 Moukoko has represented Germany internationally, already gaining two U20 caps after scoring three goals in four appearances for Michael Feichtenbeiner's U16s.
 In continental competition, meanwhile, he previosuly became the youngest player ever to feature in the UEFA Youth League when he took to the field for Dortmund's 2-1 win over Barcelona in September 2019 at the tender age of 14 years, nine months and 29 days.

-Further records were only a matter of time for Moukoko after the DFL reduced the age that a player could legally make his Bundesliga debut without special dispensation to 16 in April.
-He has the whole season to become the league's youngest ever scorer.
-Even if it takes until the final day, Moukoko would still be six months younger than Bayer Leverkusen's Florian Wirtz was when he scored past Bayern Munich and Manuel Neuer in June.
+Further records were only a matter of time for Moukoko after the DFL reduced the age that a player could legally make his Bundesliga debut without special dispensation to 16 in April last year.
+He became the league's youngest ever scorer when he found the net against Union Berlin on Matchday 13 in December 2020, making him almost a year younger than previous incumbent Florian Wirtz on his first goal.

 Plays a bit like: Lionel Messi